vislab-tecnico-lisboa/SemBA/README.md

 author = {João Luzio and Alexandre Bernardino and Plinio Moreno}, }
 ```
-Please use these citations if you come to work with this code, our *SemBA* framework, or the *Multi-Scale Fovea* mechanism.
+Please use these citations if you come to work with this code, our *SemBA* framework, or the *Multi-Scale Fovea*.

 Please directly contact [*João Luzio*](https://sites.google.com/view/joaoluzio) at ```joaoluzio14@tecnico.ulisboa.pt``` for any further enquiry.